 As the manufacturer is located outside of the U.S., RQMIS also acted as the manufacturer’s U.S. Agent.
 RQMIS was able to get this manufacturer’s combination product cleared in five months:

-January: RQMIS addresses FDA questions and requests for clarification
+January: RQMIS addresses FDA questions and requests related to the 510k FDA medical device submission.

 March: FDA clears combination product for sale in the U.S.